-In the event that there is a loss of power to the windlass the anchor can be raised and/or lowered manually by using the emergency handle located in the bow locker (See figure 3.25.1)
+In the event that there is a loss of power to the windlass the anchor can be raised and/or lowered manually by using the emergency handle located in the bow locker.

-If there is a loss of power to the windlass, check the "WINDLASS" circuit breaker located on the battery switch breaker panel (See figure 4.2.1).
+If there is a loss of power to the windlass, check the "WINDLASS" circuit breaker located on the battery switch breaker panel, see Chapter 4 Electrical.
 If the breaker is tripped, reset the breaker by pushing the lever up.
 If the breaker continues to trip, have the anchor windlass system checked by a qualified marine electrician.